 And finally, another fun trick is to get your dog to “speak” on command.
-This trick does require a lot of patience on your end.
+This trick does require a bit of patience on your end.
 Here’s why.

-As your pup starts to get a hang of the process, add the verbal command “speak.”
+As your pup starts to get the hang of the process, add the verbal command “speak.”
 Soon they will correlate the word with the action.

 These tricks all go above and beyond the basic “sit, stay and shake” commands but are easy enough to teach your dog in a weekend.
 So why not try one out and see how it goes?